MAKING A DIFFERENCE

 Why should I pay you to pick up my food scraps?

-We’re sorry to be the ones to tell you, but if you’re dumping food scraps in a pile in your backyard without the proper ratios, moisture content and turning processes, this is (almost!) just as bad as throwing your food in the trash.
-Chances are your pile is not properly managed and will create methane.
 Our piles reach a tempeture of 131 degrees fahrenheit for a minimum of 15 days.
-This kill harmful pathogens and weed seeds, leaving a clean and safe finished product.
+This kills harmful pathogens and weed seeds, leaving a clean and safe, high-quality finished product.
 By composting with us, you can divert a greater variety of food scraps than you would be able to process at home.
+Plus, making compost is messy, stinky, hard work!
+Let us do the dirty work for you.
 Leave your food scraps to the experts so you can be confident they are getting properly processed.

 What if I need another bucket?